hnascx/hnascx/README.md

 With over 3 years of experience, I specialize in developing scalable solutions using React.js, Next.js, Node.js, and Nest.js for e-commerce platforms and API integrations.
 I deliver business-aligned projects with a focus on performance and usability.

-My expertise includes platforms like VTEX IO and Wordpress, as well as tools such as Docker, PostgreSQL, and Vitest.
+My expertise includes platforms like VTEX and Shopify, as well as tools such as Docker, PostgreSQL, and Vitest.
 I turn technological challenges into high-impact results.

 <h3>Technologies and Tools</h3>